 After college, I mastered the technique of cloisonné enamel and developed my signature line: miniature paintings of layered enamel framed in embellished settings of precious metal and gems.
 I kiln fire my more detailed pieces as many as thirty-five times.
 One of my earliest creations was an eye pendant.
 Twenty-five years later, my cloisonné enamel eyes remain one of my most popular designs, recognized internationally and featured in British Vogue magazine.

+Lines, color and light rule my world and tell my story.
 All of my work is inspired by my mother and her battle with cancer.
 Like those necklaces passed down through the generations, her memory is my muse. *